 Our School is transitioning to a BYO model of student laptop use.
-Currently our Years 7, 8, 9, 10 and 11 students participate in the Bring Your Own Device program, as well as some Years 12 students.
+Currently our Years 7, 8, 9, 10,11 and 12 students participate in the Bring Your Own Device program.
 Rochedale State High is committed to providing computer facilities to support various subjects.
 Our goal is to ensure that we provide students with the opportunity to be effective digital learners who are confident, creative and productive in an increasingly digital world.

 “BYOD” stands for Bring Your Own Device.
 It is a program where students bring their privately owned laptop to school and connect it to the school’s network to access the Internet and school resources.

 The school is currently transitioning to Microsoft Intune which is a new Bring Your Own Device connection solution.